Isles of Scilly

-The total population of the islands at the 2011 United Kingdom census was 2,203.
+The total population of the islands at the 2021 United Kingdom census was 2,100 (rounded to the nearest 100).
+A majority live on one island, St Mary's, and close to half live in Hugh Town; the remainder live on four inhabited "off-islands".
 Scilly forms part of the ceremonial county of Cornwall, and some services are combined with those of Cornwall.
 However, since 1890, the islands have had a separate local authority.
-Since the passing of the Isles of Scilly Order 1930, this authority has had the status of a county council and today is known as the Council of the Isles of Scilly.
+Since the passing of the Isles of Scilly Order 1930, this authority has held the status of county council, and today it is known as the Council of the Isles of Scilly.

 The adjective "Scillonian" is sometimes used for people or things related to the archipelago.
 The Duchy of Cornwall owns most of the freehold land on the islands.
-Tourism is a major part of the local economy, along with agriculture—particularly the production of cut flowers.
+Tourism is a major part of the local economy along with agriculture, particularly the production of cut flowers.